The story of how an industry comes together to strengthen communities through technology, job opportunities and education.

 2. Made in the Appalachian region.

 3. Made at a cost equal or less than the competition offers.

 In May 2020, this was a BIG ask.
 Most companies were not thinking about new initiatives, especially anything that might add cost or require major investment.
 Due to the pandemic, most U.S.-based companies were more focused on applying for PPP or cutting costs as protection from an uncertain future and shrinking sales.

 Thankfully, we all had plenty of time at our desk.
 So we placed a few phone calls to see what we could make happen.
-Our first call was to GE current, a Daintree company (when it comes to lighting, they are always our first call).
+Our first call was to Current (when it comes to lighting, they are always our first call).
 Truth be told, we expected a quick “no” and possibly a more emphatic “hell no.” Instead what we heard was, “well (long pause), maybe (long pause) let us make some phone calls.”